crackcomm/ocaml-boxroot/README.md

 $ make run
 Benchmark: perm_count
 ---
-ocaml: 4.33s
+ocaml: 4.00s
 count: 3628800
 ---
-gc: 4.33s
+gc: 4.07s
 count: 3628800
 ---
-boxroot: 4.33s
+boxroot: 4.02s
 count: 3628800
 ---
-global: 44.52s
+global: 43.35s
 count: 3628800
 ---
-generational: 9.93s
+generational: 9.31s
 count: 3628800
 ---
 Benchmark: synthetic
 ---
-ocaml: 10.57s
+ocaml: 19.24s
 ---
-gc: 10.64s
+gc: 17.65s
 ---
-boxroot: 10.70s
+boxroot: 15.88s
 ---
-global: 21.05s
+global: 39.50s
 ---
-generational: 20.13s
+generational: 25.10s
 ---
 ```

-We see that global roots add a large overhead, which is largely
+We see that global roots add a large overhead, which is reduced by
-reduced by using generational global roots in the first benchmark.
+using generational global roots.
+Boxroots outperform generational
-Whereas boxroots are competitive with reference implementations that
+global roots, and are competitive with the reference implementations
-do not use roots.
+that do not use roots (ocaml and gc).

+Since the boxroot is directly inside a gc-allocated value, our
+benchmarks leave few opportunities for the version using boxroots
+outperforming the versions without roots.
+The repeatable
+outperformance of non-roots versions by the boxroot version in the
+second case could be explained by the greater cache locality of
+pointers to the heap during scanning.

 ## Implementation